 The central EIC instrument of interest for a startup in its series A stage is the EIC Accelerator call.
-Structured into two modalities, the Open and the Challenges one (European Commission, 2022a), both are aimed to single startups and SMEs, individuals intending to launch one of the two and, in exceptional cases, also to small mid-caps (with less than 499 employees).
-Successful applicants will receive up to \pounds 2.5 million grant for technology development (from TRL 5/6 to TRL 9), as well as an investment component for scaling up and other activities, ranging from \pounds 0.5 - 15 million.
-Under certain conditions, the grant component may be the only one granted or be first released.
+Structured into two modalities, the Open and the Challenges one (European Commission, 2023), both are aimed at single startups and SMEs, individuals intending to launch one of the two and, in exceptional cases, also to small mid-caps (with less than 499 employees).
+Successful applicants will receive up to $\{0.5 - 1.5 \}$ million grant for technology development (from TRL 5/6 to TRL 9), as well as an investment component for scaling up and other activities, ranging from $\{0.5 - 1.5 \}$ million.
+Under certain conditions, the grant component may be the only one awarded or be first released.
 On the other hand, the investment part is only aimed at small mid-caps or as follow up financing to grant only beneficiaries.